Asda: Campaigns

-In the 'Asda price' campaign, customers tap their trouser pocket twice, producing a 'chinking' sound as the coins that Asda's low prices have supposedly left in their pockets knock together.
+In the Asda Price campaign, customers tap their trouser pocket twice, producing a 'chinking' sound as the coins that Asda's low prices have supposedly left in their pockets knock together.
 The pocket tap ads were launched in 1977 and over the next 30 years, a range of celebrities have been "tappers", including from 1978, actors Richard Beckinsale, Paula Wilcox, James Bolam and later, Julie Walters, and football player Michael Owen.
 In the late 1970s, adverts also included actor Leonard Rossiter.

 In 1980, Carry On actress Hattie Jacques appeared in the advert as a school crossing patrol officer.
 Between 1981 and 1985, Asda used the slogan "All Together Better" in conjunction with the 'Asda Price' pocket tap campaign in TV commercials and newspaper and magazine advertisements.
 When the new green capitalised ASDA logo started to appear from 1985, in early 1986 onwards and until early 1989, two slogans were used.
 The first, 'You'd be off your trolley to go anywhere else', was replaced in 1987 by 'One trip and you're laughing'.

 In 1989, and until late 1991, before the reintroduction of the pocket tap campaign, advertising for Asda had featured the Fairground Attraction song "Perfect" with the slogan 'It 'Asda be Asda', which was based upon the lyrics of the song.
-When the Asda Price slogan was reintroduced in 1992, the strapline Pocket the Difference (capitalised) was added alongside it.
+When the Asda Price slogan was reintroduced in 1992, the strapline "Pocket the Difference" was added alongside it.
 This was replaced by 'Permanently Low Prices, Forever' in 1996.

 From 1990 to 1991, Asda were the sponsors of Sheffield Wednesday F.C.